Filter Ferret

 W × H × D28.3 × 29.9 × 28.3 in

-Room projection: 28.3-inch wings use 28.3 inches of each wall.
-Diagonal front edge is about 40 inches wide.
-Total projection from corner with chair: roughly 44-56 inches (3.7-4.7 feet).
+Room projection: 28.3-inch wings. ~40-inch diagonal front.
+Total from corner with chair: 44–56 inches (3.7–4.7 feet).

-Watch out for: At 28.3 inches per side, this is a one-monitor desk.
+Watch out for: One-monitor desk.
 Dual screens won't fit.
-The keyboard tray is essential — without it, the surface is too small for a keyboard and monitor together.
-The vintage/industrial aesthetic doesn't suit every bedroom.
+The keyboard tray isn't optional — without it, the surface can't hold a keyboard and monitor together.
+The vintage/industrial look doesn't suit every bedroom.

 Armocity Corner Desk with Outlets — Most Compact